Why We Need Orthotic Support

 How The Orthotic Support Works

-The purpose of the arches is to provide stability whilst standing, and the ability to absorb stress whilst walking, running and jumping – similar to a shock absorber.
+The purpose of the arches is to provide stability when standing, and the ability to absorb stress when walking, running, and jumping – similar to a shock absorber.

 If the arches have lost their integrity, this will result in a lack of stability when standing click here to watch the stability test.
 If the arches drop whilst we are active this can result in straining of the plantar fascia (the ligaments under the feet) as well as problems throughout the leg and low back.